 Weather Forecast Prague

-This weather forecast for Prague will help you prepare for your visit.
+This weather forecast Prague will help you prepare for your visit.
 It's up-to-date with today's weather and fairly accurate.

 What to Bring by Season